 If potential clients don’t know your business exists, they can’t book a trip.
 This means you need to market your business, and market it well.
+No matter whether you want to scale your NEMT business or just starting it.
 Reach out to nursing homes, assisted living facilities, retirement communities, and hospitals in your area to see if you can strike a deal for regular transport.
 Hang up flyers in grocery stores and local businesses where your target group shops.
 And, of course, create an informative website.
 When you develop your online presence, keep in mind that the majority of your clients are elderly and disabled folks, so it’s important to make your site both accessible and user friendly.

 NEMT software is ground-breaking technology that automates all aspects of your NEMT operation, including dispatching, scheduling, routing, billing, driver management, customer notifications, and more.
 It tackles daily challenges like traffic problems, vehicle breakdowns, driver call offs, cancellations, no-shows, on-demand trips, among other things.
 In addition, the software simplifies billing to reduce errors and allow for faster reimbursement times.